merlijne77/merlijne77/README.md

 <hr>

 <pre>
 💻 I am a self taught Developer
-📚 I am constantly learning.
+📚 Constantly learning
-📝 I have a strong interest in creating applications for mental healthcare|elektronics 🔭 Working on an animatronic (King Boo) and some Python Desktop apps 🌱 Currently doing the Python career Track on Datacamp 🌟 Main languages: Python, Java, Kotlin
+📝 Focus lies on Desktop/Mobile applications for mental healthcare 🔭 I have a strong interest for coding and electronics dev
-🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
+🔭 Working on an animatronic (King Boo) and some Python Desktop apps 🌱 Currently doing the Python career Track on Datacamp 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
 </pre>
 <hr>